stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 deadband = 200
 ```

-* `deadband` is a global option and is specified with the `deadband` key and a value in the range 1-1024 (SDL resolution).
+* `deadband` is a global option and is specified with the `deadband` key and a value in the range 1-1024 (in SDL resolution, c.
+15 PWM us).
 * `invert` is a per-channel keyword.
 Add `invert` after the channel number and before any trailing comment.

 In the above example, channels 4, 7 and 9 will be inverted.

 ## mwp-hid-server

-mwp does not communicate directly with the HID device, this is done by an intermediate program, `mwp-hid-server` using a simple line orientated, text based UDP protocol.
+mwp does not communicate directly with the HID device, this is done by an intermediate program, `mwp-hid-server` using a simple line orientated, text based protocol.
 Normally, this is transparent to the user, as mwp handles the invocation of and communications with `mwp-hid-server`.
-It is, however, possible to run `mwp-hid-server` manually to test your rc mapping file.
+It is, however, possible to run `mwp-hid-server` manually to test your RC mapping file.
 In addition, having a simple, defined protocol allows other mapping implementations (e.g. other than SDL) to be implemented.

 #### mwp-hid-server usage